 Sigh no more!
 Summer is coming.
-I love being outdoors, and I love theater, so one of the many things I’m looking forward to this summer is attending some outdoor Shakespeare performances.
+I love being outdoors, and I love theater, so one of the many things I’m looking forward to this summer is attending some outdoor Seattle Shakespeare in the Park performances.
 Recently, I saw Seattle Shakespeare‘s (indoor) performance of Shakespeare in Love at the Cornish playhouse.
 Sadly, “Romeo and Ethel the Pirate’s Daughter” shall remain one of Shakespeare’s um…lost…plays, but outdoor performances of his published plays abound in our area, including that of Ethel’s lesser cousin, “Romeo and Juliet”.
 And many of them are, blessedly, free.
 Seeing Shakespeare performed outdoors seems, somehow, right.
 Performances for most troupes are during July and August to catch the good weather though, around here, we never quite know what to expect.
 Remember to pack your own seating and some extra layers for evening performances.
-I especially love the mid afternoon performances on a sunny day — a perfect time to pack your festival blanket and a picnic.
+I especially love the mid-afternoon performances on a sunny day — a perfect time to pack your festival blanket and a picnic.

 Put money in thy purse (but if you enjoy the show, consider a donation to the theater company).

 This two-day outdoor theatre (mostly Shakespeare but with some other plays as well) festival is held annually in July in Volunteer Park.
-Though the dates for 2020 haven’t been “officially” announced yet, I’m sure that it will be on the weekend of July 11-12 as that’s when I see the Wooden O productions are being held there.

 Not Free, But Affordable and Worth It: